tubiz/woo-paystack/readme.txt

 == Upgrade Notice ==

-= 2.0.0 =
+= 2.0.1 =
-*   Changed payment icon and add support for saving customer card details via an authorization code.
-This allows your customers to pay again using the same card without entering the card details.
+*  Important update.
+Fix Paystack payment option and settings not available if Paystack WooCommerce Payment Gateway version 2.0.0 is installed and WooCommerce version 2.5.5 and below is installed

 == Screenshots ==